JeffAlyanak/pcm2pwm/README.md

 This would trigger the high and low states slightly earlier and might be useful if your input wav file isn't very loud.
 Moving these two values too close or too far from your average amplitude will ruin timbre of the resulting output sound.
 Experiment to see what works best.

+You may also add the `-h` option before the input file to toggle an inverted output format suitable for [Houston Tracker 2](https://github.com/utz82/HoustonTracker2).

+`$ pcm2pwm -h input.wav <...>`

 ##Preparing your input audio
 With the addition - in version 0.5 - of custom high and low crossovers, a wider range of